elithrar/admission-control/README.md

 ## Configuring a Server

-> ⚠ *Note*: Admission webhooks must support HTTPS (TLS) connections; k8s does not allow webhooks to be reached over plain-text HTTP.
+> ⚠ **Reminder**: Admission webhooks must support HTTPS (TLS) connections; k8s does not allow webhooks to be reached over plain-text HTTP.
 If running in-cluster, the Service fronting the controller must be reachable via TCP port 443.
 External webhooks only need to satisfy the HTTPS requirement, but can be reached on any valid TCP port.

 Having your k8s cluster create a TLS certificate for you will dramatically simplify the configuration, as self-signed certificates require you to provide a `.webhooks.clientConfig.caBundle` value for verification.